Kitura/Swift-Kuery-ORM/README.md

 }
 ```

 **NOTE** - When using manual or option id fields you need to ensure that the application is written to handle violation of unique identifier constraints which will occur if you attempt to save a model with an id that already exists in the database.
+If you are using `SwiftKueryPostgreSQL` this error can occur when savinf with a `nil` value for the id property due to the way PostgreSQL implements `autoincrement` behaviour.

 ## List of plugins